oslabs-beta/Opal/README.md

 ## Contributing

-We'd love for you to test Opal out and submit any issues you encounter.
-Also feel free to fork to your own repo and submit pull requests!
+We welcome contributions and issue submissions for any problems you encounter.
+To contribute, form the repo and submit pull requests.

 ## Authors
 Alma Eyre<br>